Catalysis in Charging Quantum Batteries: Catalysis in charging quantum batteries

-where, in this case, for the super-mode frequencies we have $\omega_+=\omega_-=\omega$ and $g=\sqrt{g_{aq}^2+g_{bq}^2}$.
-Therefore for zero detuning $\Delta_{af}=\omega-\omega_f=0$ the laser field will be on resonance with the system of charger-battery (see Appendix \eqref{appn} for a generalization to arbitrary number of modes (cells) in the battery).
-Then a boost in transfer of energy to the battery will be expected.
-As illustrated in Fig. \eqref{Fig3}, numerical results show that the internal energy and ergotropy extraction of the battery keep increasing with time with no bound on it.
-This is remarkable because here the qubit acts only as a catalyst which facilitates more transfer of energy from the charger to the battery while it stores almost no energy during the whole process of charging therefore it can be used for another charging process.
-Another interesting point is that the catalyst qubit does not get entangled with neither the charger and the battery nor the charger.
-Of particular note is the operational benefit of the catalyst approach over the laser-tuning since one \textit{does not need to know the coupling constant} in the catalyst approach which makes it more experimentally friendly.
-On the hand, it should be noticed that in the dispersive regime, $\Delta_{aq}=\omega-\omega_q\gg g$, where the frequency of the catalyst qubit is far detuned from the frequency of the charger or the battery energy transfer decreases and for large detunings it becomes zero.
+We first investigate the case of the resonant drive ($\omega_{f}=w$) of zero detuning $\Delta=0$.
+For catalyst qubit isolated from the environment, $\gamma_{q}=0$, numerical results presentdd in Fig. \ref{Fig6} show that the internal energy and ergotropy extraction of the battery keep increasing with time with no bound on it.
+This is remarkable because here the qubit acts only as a catalyst which facilitates more transfer of energy from the charger to the battery while it stores almost no energy during the whole process of charging.
+It also suggests that the catalyst does not get significantly entangled with neither the charger nor the battery.
+Consequently, resetting it for another charging process would not be connected with energy expenses.
+As noted above as the second moments of the equations of motion factorize, product structure of the state of the total system is preserved.
+As can be seen in Fig. \ref{Fig6}, the ergotropy is equal to energy also for the qubit catalyst case.

+In Fig. \ref{Fig7} the energy and ergotropy are plotted for the case when both the charger and the catalyst qubit are dissipating energy into the environment.
+Since the energy carried by the qubit is not significant, dissipation of energy through the qubit is not expected to affect the energy transfer.
+Indeed, compared to Fig. \ref{Fig6}, the results do not change considerably which confirms that the energy dissipation via the catalyst is negligible.